iamkevinzhao/lets_solve_these/box_stacking_problem/README.md

 **Note:**

-Above snippets are intend to illustrate the I/O format stipulation.
+Above snippets are only intend to illustrate the I/O format stipulation.
 The result shown in the "Output Sample" is not guaranteed correct.

 #### Restrictions